rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/42_advanced/421_basic-simulation.md

 1. On the **Details** tab of **ROBOT SIMULATION** deployment, copy the value of the network endpoint ***vnc***.
 2. Paste the copied URL address in the address bar of the web browser and press Enter.
-3. Enter the value of ***VNC_PASSWORD***, which you provided while deploying the package, when prompted.
+3. Enter the value of ***VNC_PASSWORD***, which you provided while deploying the package when prompted.
 You will view the 3D world and the **Teleop Device** (robot) inside it.
 4. Go to the **Shell Access** tab of **KEYBOARD TELEOPERATION** deployment, and click on **SSH**.
 5. Enter the following commands in sequence:
    1. `bash`
    2. `. /opt/catkin_ws/devel/setup.bash`
    3. `TURTLEBOT3_MODEL=burger roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch`
-6. Try controlling the robot using the keyboard commands shown in ther terminal output.
+6. Try controlling the robot using the keyboard commands shown in the terminal output.
 To see how the robot moves, switch to the Gazebo simulation browser tab.
 7. To reset simulation, **Ctrl+C** and then run `rosservice call /gazebo/reset_simulation`

 <video controls style="max-width: 1500px" width="100%" class="border shadow" src="/images/tutorials/turtlebot-simulation/simulation.webm"></video>